jimbroze/Konnector/README.md

 ```

 ### Adding new task management platforms
-Platforms are children of the Platform class.
-Using the platform's API documentation and platforms that have already been implemented as examples, redefine as many of the classes as necessary.
+New task management platforms are created as a new class with the `Platform` class as a parent.
+Using the platform's API documentation and looking at examples of platforms that have already been implemented, redefine as many of the class methods as necessary.

 The following examples are taken from the `Todoist` platform implementation.